IAEA-NDS/exfor-couchdb-docker/README.md

 # request subentry using its EXFOR ID
 subent = exfor[‘10502002’]

-# subnet is a normal python dictionary
+# subent is a normal python dictionary
-# some examples of available items, which mirror the structure
+# here are some examples of available items in the dictionary,
-# of a EXFOR subentry
+# which mirror the structure of a EXFOR subentry

 subent[‘BIB’][‘REACTION’]
 subent[‘BIB’][‘AUTHOR’]